AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 Underfitting: where the model is too simple to fit the data

-Overfitting: model starts to fit the *noise*, rather than the function
+Overfitting: model starts to fit the *noise*, rather than the function.
+Or, fits really well to training data, but gives no useful predictions on testing data.

 Training MSE Error decreases as order of polynomial decreases, but testing error would increase.
 We choose polynomial order that has lowest Test Error / highest R^2 value.